 English 10R provides a rich foundation in literature and writing, engaging students through interactions with texts reflecting both ancient and modern cultures.
 Works may include Oedipus Rex, Macbeth, Inherit the Wind, and Lord of the Flies, as well as selected short stories, poetry, contemporary literature, and informational texts.
+Of particular interest is the inclusion of a Horror Genre Book Club, in which students select their own horror novel to read and analyze with a peer-group.
 The writing instruction emphasizes exposition, narration, argumentation, and description.
 Vocabulary study, grammar, mechanics, and correct usage are integrated with reading, writing, listening and speaking.
 English 10R also includes the completion of an MLA research paper.
 This course continues the high school preparation for the skills assessed on the Common Core Regents in English Language Arts administered in 11th grade.

 ENGLISH 10H

+Credit: 1 Prerequisites: English 9

 Students in 10th grade English Honors analyze and respond to the same variety of texts found in the English 10R course, but students in the honors course are expected to read additional, increasingly complex works with more independence.
 In addition to foundational author's craft investigation, students will engage in rhetorical and critical analysis, and an exploration of the effects of the social, historical and cultural context on how the works were produced and received.
-Honors students are also required to complete a year-long independent honors project that involves reading and analyzing texts outside of class, literary criticism, a variety of written assignments, and a culminating MLA research paper.
+Honors students are also required to

+complete a year-long independent honors project that involves reading and analyzing texts outside of class, literary criticism, a variety of written assignments, and a culminating MLA research paper.
 This course continues the high school preparation for the skills assessed on the Common Core Regents in English Language Arts administered in 11th grade and the IB Language and Literature courses scheduled in 11th and 12th grades.

 ENGLISH 11R

+Credit: 1 Prerequisites: English 10

 This course offers students a well-rounded study of literature from a wide range of multicultural, and diverse texts, examining how the historical, political, and cultural contexts in which texts are written and received are reflected in the literature.
 Students read and write for multiple purposes, including for learning and for pleasure, with the goal of enriching personal language, background knowledge, and vocabulary acquisition and retention.
 Critical interpretations of fiction, poetry, drama, visual text, and the essay are used to develop themes and apply those concepts to interdisciplinary study and personal growth.
 In addition to presenting oral presentations, students write formal MLA research papers in which they pose and respond to self-generated questions that probe reasoning and evaluate the strengths and limitations of sources and evidence.
 Such an approach facilitates students' ability to clarify, verify, or challenge ideas, and to wrestle with divergent perspectives in order to create original conclusions.
 In addition, all students will write a personal narrative in response to a Common Application college essay prompt.
 All 11th grade students are required to take the Common Core Regents in English Language Arts examination in June.

 IB ENGLISH LANGUAGE AND LITERATURE HL

-YEAR 1 Credit: 1
+YEAR 1 Credit: 1 Prerequisites: English 10